Modeling PK/PD Systems with Distributed Delays

 Systems with distributed delays are extensions of systems with discrete delays where a single lag time is represented by a distribution of lag times.
 Distributed absorption times for orally administered drugs serve as an example of a pharmacokinetic (PK) system with distributed delays.
 Another example is a hematopoietic cell population with distributed lifespans.

-The topic of this webinar is to introduce mathematical tools to model pharmacokinetic/pharmacodynamic (PK/PD) systems with distributed delays.
-These models will be implemented in Phoenix NLME by means of the delay() operator.
-A distributed delay version of the transit compartment model for oral drug absorption will be provided.
-A distributed lifespan PD model of RBC production will be also discussed.
+The topic of this webinar was to introduce mathematical tools to model pharmacokinetic/pharmacodynamic (PK/PD) systems with distributed delays.
+These models were implemented in Phoenix NLME by means of the delay() operator.
+A distributed delay version of the transit compartment model for oral drug absorption was provided.
+A distributed lifespan PD model of RBC production was also discussed.